cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 ## Abstract

-This ADR defines the `x/nft` module which as a generic implementation of the NFT API, roughly "compatible" with ERC721.
+This ADR defines the `x/nft` module which is a generic storage of NFTs, roughly "compatible" with ERC721.

 ## Context